 The divine intention for husband and wife was a monogamous relationship between a man and a woman for as long as they lived.

 Adultery was and is abhorrent to the LORD.
 He repeatedly instructed his people that they “must not live according to the customs of the nations …” (Leviticus 20: 23).
 Later the prophets used adultery as a metaphor for the unfaithfulness of the children of Israel as they chased after foreign gods, the gods of the nations around them.

 The Law delivered through Moses permitted divorce but only under extenuating circumstances, the primary one being adultery (Deuteronomy 24:1 – there was some dispute between different schools of Hebrew thought as to whether “something indecent” referred only to marital unfaithfulness).

 Mosaic Law placed limits on who could be married (Leviticus 20).
 Marriage between people in a close family relationship was forbidden.
 These laws remain valid today (The Marriage Act 1961, Section 23B, addresses “marriages of parties within a prohibited relationship”).

 In summary, the LORD clearly and often presented marriage as a monogamous relationship between a man and a woman for as long as they live.
-Divorce for marital unfaithfulness is permitted but abhorred by the LORD.
+Divorce for marital unfaithfulness is tolerated by the LORD.
 Adultery, describing not only unfaithfulness within a marriage but also unfaithfulness between his chosen people and their God, was sufficient reason for the LORD to permit their land to be conquered and his people to go into exile.

 They rejected his decrees and the covenant he had made with their fathers and the warnings he had given them.
 They followed worthless idols and themselves became worthless.
 They imitated the nations around them although the LORD had ordered them, “Do not do as they do,” and they did the things the LORD had forbidden them to do.